Lost in Latent Space: An Empirical Study of Latent Diffusion Models for Physics Emulation: Results

 We now turn to the evaluation of the emulators.
 For each autoencoder, we train two latent-space emulators: a diffusion model and a neural solver.
 Starting from the initial state $z^0 = E_\psi(x^0)$ and simulation parameters $\theta$ of 64 test trajectories $x^{0:L}$, each emulator produces 16 distinct autoregressive rollouts $z^{1:L}$, which are then decoded to the pixel space as $\hat{x}^i = D_\psi(z^i)$.
 Note that for neural solvers, all 16 rollouts are identical.
 We compute the metrics of each prediction $\hat{x}^i$ against the ground-truth state $x^i$.

 As expected from imperfect emulators, the emulation error grows with the lead time, as shown in Figures \ref{fig:euler-mosaic} and \ref{fig:all-mosaic}.
-However, the point-wise error of diffusion models and neural solvers, as measured by the VRMSE, remains largely unaffected until extreme ($>1000$) compression rates are reached.
-Even then, latent-space emulators outperform the baseline pixel-space neural solver, despite the latter benefiting from more parameters and training compute.
+However, the point-wise error of diffusion models, as measured by the VRMSE, does not grow (Euler, TGC) and sometimes decreases (RB) with higher compression rates.
+Even at extreme ($>1000$) compression rates, latent-space emulators outperform the baseline pixel-space neural solver, despite the latter benefiting from more parameters and training compute.
 Similar observations can be made with the power spectrum RMSE over low and mid-frequency bands.
 High-frequency content, however, appears limited by the autoencoder's reconstruction capabilities.
 We confirm this hypothesis by recomputing the metrics relative to the auto-encoded state $D_\psi(E_\psi(x^i))$, which we report in Figure~\ref{fig:all-mosaic-relative}.
-This time, the power spectrum RMSE of the diffusion models is low for all frequency bands.
+This time, the power spectrum RMSE of the diffusion models is low for mid and high-frequency bands.
 These findings support a puzzling narrative: emulation accuracy exhibits strong resilience to latent-space compression, starkly contrasting with the clear degradation in reconstruction quality.

 Our experiments also provide a direct comparison between generative (diffusion) and deterministic (neural solver) approaches to emulation within a latent space.
 Figures \ref{fig:all-mosaic} and \ref{fig:all-mosaic-relative} indicate that diffusion-based emulators are consistently more accurate than their deterministic counterparts and generate trajectories that are statistically more plausible in terms of power spectrum.
-This can be observed qualitatively in Figure \ref{fig:viz-0} or Figures \ref{fig:viz-euler-1} to \ref{fig:viz-tgc-4} in Appendix \ref{app:additional-results}.
-In addition, the spread-skill ratio of diffusion models is close to 1, suggesting that the ensemble of trajectories they produce are reasonably well calibrated in terms of diversity/uncertainty.
+This can be observed qualitatively in Figure \ref{fig:viz-0} or Figures \ref{fig:viz-euler-1} to \ref{fig:viz-tgc-4} in Appendix \ref{app:emulation-results}.
+In addition, the spread-skill ratio of diffusion models is close to 1, suggesting that the ensemble of trajectories they produce are reasonably well calibrated in terms of uncertainty.
 However, the ratio slightly decreases with the compression rate.
-This phenomenon is partially explained by the smoothing effect of $L_1$-driven compression, and is therefore less severe in Figure \ref{fig:all-mosaic-relative}.
+This phenomenon is partially explained by the smoothing effect of $L_2$-driven compression, and is therefore less severe in Figure \ref{fig:all-mosaic-relative}.
 Nonetheless, it remains present and could be a sign of overfitting due to the reduced amount of training data in latent space.

 In terms of computational cost, although they remain slower than latent-space neural solvers, latent-space diffusion models are much faster than their pixel-space counterparts and competitive with pixel-space neural solvers (see Table \ref{tab:inference-time}).
 With our latent diffusion models, generating and decoding a full (100 simulation steps, 7 autoregressive steps) Euler trajectory takes 3 seconds on a single A100 GPU, compared to roughly 1 CPU-hour with the original numerical simulation \cite{mandli2016clawpack, ohana2024well}.